 - Designed and sold a defective product.

-To learn more about Mirena lawsuits and how you can join the thousands of women who have already filed claims against Bayer, please contact us at any time via this website or by phone at 1-800-800-5678.
+To learn more about Mirena lawsuits and how you can join the thousands of women who have already filed claims against Bayer, please contact us online or call us directly at 1-800-800-5678.
 You have a limited time to take action, so we encourage you to schedule your own free, no-obligation consultation as soon as possible.